-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lompoc is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Lompoc is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lompoc is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Lompoc who work in office and administrative support (12.92%), sales jobs (8.83%), and food service (8.34%).
+There are especially a lot of people living in Lompoc who work in office and administrative support (13.32%), sales jobs (9.38%), and maintenance occupations (7.59%).

 Also of interest is that Lompoc has more people living here who work in computers and math than 95% of the places in the US.

-Lompoc is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Lompoc is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Lompoc is an extremely ethnically-diverse city.
 The people who call Lompoc home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Lompoc, accounting for 54.39% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Lompoc residents report their race to be White, followed by Black or African-American.
-Lompoc also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 53.19% of the city’s residents.
 Important ancestries of people in Lompoc include Irish, English, Italian, and French .

 The most common language spoken in Lompoc is English.
 Other important languages spoken here include Spanish and Tagalog.